-Jon Beskin, formerly Rosenzweig, ’06, is pursuing a Masters of Architecture degree at the Illinois Institute of Technology in Chicago.
+Jon Beskin, formerly Rosenzweig, ’06, is an MEP designer at Diligent Design Group in Chicago and the owner of RoseTwig studio.
+He received a Masters of Architecture degree at the Illinois Institute of Technology in Chicago.
 He has work in Digital World, a group exhibit at Morpho Gallery, Chicago, July 2017.
 He was a Peace Corps volunteer in Jordan and in Turkmenistan where he started an Art Club with his students..
 To see more of his work, visit jonrosenzweig.com.

 Carly Govind (Salter), ’06, is a Speech Language Pathologist at Spencer and Kong in San Francisco.
 She studied Speech-language pathology at San Francisco State University.
 She was formerly a full time assistant to a professional muralist in Los Angeles.